 Fast forward to 1984.
-Vyverberg was recommended by McQuaid Jesuit hockey program founder and current head coach Bob Pedersen to be his successor.
-It was a ringing endorsement from a local hockey legend, who won 203 Section V games, 160 with McQuaid Jesuit, and helped the Knights capture three Section V titles.
+Vyverberg, who was no longer coaching, was recommended by McQuaid Jesuit hockey program founder and current head coach Bob Pedersen to be his successor.
+It was a ringing endorsement from a local hockey legend who won 203 Section V games, 160 with McQuaid Jesuit, and helped the Knights capture three Section V titles.
 The school heeded Pedersen's advice, naming Vyverberg its varsity hockey coach.

-Thirty-three years later, Vyverberg’s coaching stint at McQuaid Jesuit has come to an end.
-In February of this year, “Al V” coached his final game for McQuaid Jesuit after announcing earlier in the year his intent to retire after the 2016-17 season.
+Thirty-three years later, Vyverberg’s coaching stint at McQuaid Jesuit came to an end.
+In February 2017, “Al V” coached his final game for McQuaid Jesuit after announcing earlier in the year his intent to retire after the 2016-17 season.
 In 30 years over two stints, (Vyverberg stepped away for three years between 1998-2001 for personal reasons), Vyverberg filled his predecessor’s shoes nicely.
 He retires as Section V’s career leader in victories with 411.
 His teams appeared in 11 Section V finals, winning six titles.
 His 2005 and 2015 teams captured the school’s two hockey state championships.

 A senior-laden team, the 1996-97 Basketball Knights were considered by many around town the team to beat in Section V. Early on, they played like it, jumping out to a 5-0 record.
 However, injuries took their toll as the team struggled throughout the rest of the regular season losing six of their last 11 games to finish 10-6.